tgodfrey0/turtlebot3_custom_image/README.md

 # Custom TurtleBot3 Image

 This repo provides a way to build a TurtleBot3 image with the necessary setup already complete.
 It works using Packer and is currently in the early stages of development.
+The aim of this is to make it easier to provision many TurtleBot3s for use in a swarm.

-**Please send any questions to Toby Godfrey ([t.godfrey@soton.ac.uk](mailto:t.godfrey@soton.ac.uk)).**
+**Please send any feedback or questions to Toby Godfrey ([t.godfrey@soton.ac.uk](mailto:t.godfrey@soton.ac.uk)).**

 ## Usage